lordfeck/cgi-win/README.md

 * CPAN or cpanm bootstrapped.
 * Some Unix sysadmin knowhow.

+Required CPAN modules: `GD Template::Toolkit`.
+There are two ways to install these:

 Firstly you ought to install Perl modules to process graphics and templates (**On your own server these must be available globally for your fcgiwrap to access them.
 Install as root/sudo to make them global?**):

 ```